suryarajendhran/scholared-landing/content/pages/pricing.md

         price: Flexi
         details: |
           *   **Must have 2500+ weekly active users**

+          *   No cap on storage and requests

-          *   Everything in Product
+          *   All features in Product

           *   Algorithmic control

           *   Certification from Cognitive Science bodies
-          *   No cap on storage and requests

           *   Beta builds

           *   On-premise implementations
         actions:
           - label: Contact Support